Darlington-Qaunt/Triangular-Arbitrage/README.md

 The testing phase used  live data via Binance's public API to simulate realistic and dynamic market conditions.
 This was crucial in identifying the frequency and nature of arbitrage opportunities in real time.
 The bot was run for multiple sessions each with 5 seconds time laps  with varying durations and intervals.
 For each iteration:

+*Live prices were fetched.
+*Simulated trades were computed.
+*Results were logged into arbitrage_results.csv

 ``` python
 # Initialize CSV with headers
 with open(CSV_FILE, mode='w', newline='') as file: